-CHFA will make final allocations of tax credits no later than the end of the year in which an eligible building or project which has received a reservation or a carryover allocation is placed-in-service provided that a fully completed final application must be received no later than the first business day of November.
+CHFA will make final allocations of tax credits no later than the end of the year in which an eligible building or project which has received a reservation or a carryover allocation is placed in service provided that a fully completed final application is received no later than the first business day of November.
 The credit amount that will be allocated is based on CHFA's final determination of the qualified basis for the building or project based on an accountant's certification of final costs provided by the sponsor and a final determination of the credit amount as outlined in Section 3.H.
 The credit amount allocated may be less than the amount reserved or allocated on a carryover basis.
-Also, a sponsor may request additional federal credit in accordance with Section 3.J if credit is available.
+Also, a sponsor may request additional Federal Credit in accordance with Section 3.I if credit is available.

-The application for a final allocation should be entered on the latest LIHTC Excel spreadsheet available on CHFA's website.
-Reasonable year-end deadlines for final allocation requests will be established in order to permit timely review and preparation of documents.
+The application for a final allocation must be entered on the latest LIHTC Excel spreadsheet available on CHFA's website.
+CHFA has established the first business day of November as the latest day in the calendar year for submitting the final application to permit timely review and preparation of documents.